isabella232/presentation-druxt_101/slides.md

 ## with Wrappers and Slots

 <!--
-Druxt components use a DruxtWrapper component theming system.
+Druxt components use a DruxtWrapper component theming system, which uses Props and Slots to allow you to take full control, or use the sane defaults based on the Drupal configuration.

-It's a hybrid of Drupal's own theming system, but using Vue single file components instead of Twig files.
+It's a hybrid of Drupal's own theming system, but using Vue single file components instead of Twig, Javascript and CSS files.

+And everything is components by design.
 -->

 ---